ait-csr/cps-sr/programme.md

 permalink: /programme/
 ---

 The full-day workshop will take place on 15th April, 2019.
+The agenda includes presentations on peer-reviewed workshop papers, a <a href="#keynote">keynote talk by Prof Aditya Mathur</a>, and a panel session on hot topics and challenges for cyber-physical systems security and resilience.

 <h3>Workshop Agenda</h3>